MicheleTobias/OpenSourceCartography/README.md

 1. Intro to Inkscape
    1. Demonstration: You Already Know This!
-   1. Hands-On: Make a Pin Icon in Inkscape
+   1. Make Your Own Pin Icon in Inkscape

 2. Working in QGIS
    1. Use Custom SVG Markers